ishehadeh/seahawkradio/cms/docs/design.md

 The web framework will only be used to serve a few templates, and handle forms.
 The main alternative would be Spring Boot, which seems overly complex for this use case.

+### Templating Engine: JTE

+Honestly, its just what I found when looking for something that integrated with Javalin.
+Project seems active though, and it can pre-compile templates which is great.

 ### Media Storage: S3-like Object Store